alantly/replay-chrome/README.md

-# replay-chrome
+# Replay-chrome

-For the people who use youtube to listen to music, This lets you replay that awesome song without pressing play again.
+This extension adds a loop option to youtube videos.
+Specifically, the settings menu in a video will have the ability to loop without rebuffering the video again.
+It works exactly like pressing play again except automatically.